MotionScale: Reconstructing Appearance, Geometry, and Motion of Dynamic Scenes with Scalable 4D Gaussian Splatting¶

 Loss & Training¶

-- Tracking loss \(L_{\text{track}}\): minimizes the discrepancy between rendered 2D trajectories and CoTracker3 priors.
+- Tracking Loss \(L_{\text{track}}\): Minimizes the difference between rendered 2D trajectories and CoTracker3 priors.

-- Depth consistency loss \(L_{\text{depth}}\): enforces agreement between rendered depth and monocular depth priors at tracked locations.
+- Depth Consistency Loss \(L_{\text{depth}}\): Ensures rendered depth matches monocular depth priors at tracked locations.

-- Photometric loss (RGB): standard image reconstruction loss.
+- Photometric Loss (RGB): Standard image reconstruction loss.

 Key Experimental Results¶